 Nicknamed the “Peach State," Georgia is located in the vibrant southeastern part of the U.S., and is the eighth-most populated state in the country.
 Georgia is bordered by Florida, Alabama, Tennessee, North and South Carolina, and the Atlantic Ocean, and is home to more than 10.7 million.

 Atlanta is the capital of Georgia, and with a population of about six million in the metro area, is also the state’s largest city and biggest real estate market.
 Other major cities in Georgia include Augusta, Columbus, Macon, and Savannah – the oldest city in the state.

-Between 2018 and 2019, Georgia had a net population gain of nearly 200,000 residents, according to the Governor’s Office of Planning and Budget and is one of the fastest growing among all 50 states in the U.S.
+Between 2020 and 2021, Georgia had a net population gain of nearly 114,000 residents, according to the Governor’s Office of Planning and Budget and is expected to grow by another 1.1 million between now and 2030.

 Key Population Stats:

-- In 2018 Georgia had a state population of just over 10.5 million people, according to the U.S. Census Bureau.
+- In 2020 Georgia had a state population of just over 10.7 million people, according to the most recent statistics from the U.S. Census Bureau.

 - Today, Georgia has more than 10.8 million residents, according to the Governor's Office.

 - By 2030 the office estimates Georgia will have nearly 12 million residents and will be home to nearly 13 million people by 2040.

 - The largest metropolitan areas in Georgia are Atlanta with 6.1 million people, Augusta with 611,000, Savannah with nearly 405,000, and Columbus with more than 328,000 residents.